 Content

-This unit examines the biblical perspective on the value of human life and health care, considers the basic principles of Christian health ethics, the primacy of the person and the duty of reasonable care at every stage of human life and moral principles relevant to the identity of Catholic hospitals.
+This unit explores the foundations and development of bioethics from classical medicine to contemporary healthcare.
+It examines key principles such as human dignity, the sanctity of life, informed consent, and moral responsibility.
 Topics covered include abortion, euthanasia, the withholding of treatment, HIV/AIDS, rape, the anencephalic foetus, transplants of donated organs, human research, the allocation of scarce resources, triage and other issues raised by the environment, and modern medical technology: prenatal diagnosis, treatments for infertility, reproductive technology and embryonic stem cell research.
+Drawing on Scripture, Catholic teaching, and philosophical ethics, students analyse real-life cases and evaluate competing ethical frameworks shaping modern healthcare practice.

 Unit code: DT9060C